wnet-ieg-2/pbs-check-dma/README.md

 # PBS Check DMA

-PBS Check DMA is a WordPress plugin that geo-filters specific PBS-hosted videos to visitors who are physically located within the DMA of a PBS station.
+PBS Check DMA is a WordPress plugin that geo-filters video content to visitors who are physically located within the DMA (Designated Marketing Area) of a local PBS station.

 ## Contents